the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Solc` - the solidity compiler to byte code

 `slippage` - the difference between the value of an asset at order placement and the value at order fulfilment.
 It can be found when buying or selling assets, and can result in either a loss or a gain (higher invariants lead to less slippage; Uniswap)

+`smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement; Ethereum contracts are essentially single threaded machine

 `source lines of code (SLOC)` - software metric used to measure the size of a computer program by counting the number of lines

-`smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement; Ethereum contracts are essentially single threaded machine
+`staking` - the act of [depositing](https://ethereum.org/en/staking/) 32 ETH to activate validator software.
+As a validator you’ll be responsible for storing data, processing transactions, and adding new blocks to the blockchain.

 `state variables` - variables stored permanently on the blockchain

 `struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract

 `timelock` -

+`TPS` - transactions per second [find data for different blockchains]

 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools